fagah/sejen-deduplication/README.md

   python3 -m pip install --user virtualenv
 </pre>

-# Activating a virtual environment
+## Activate the virtual environment

 Before you can start installing or using packages in your virtual environment you’ll need to activate it.
 Activating a virtual environment will put the virtual environment-specific python and pip executables into your shell’s PATH